Design Pattern Evangelist Blog

 The OrderPlacementDetails is a response data class, which could contain information such as:

 These bulleted items would probably be Entities.
 I prefer a name more along the lines of Domain Business Objects, since these tend to be domain concepts.
-I prefer domain element types over primitive types, such as int, String, etc. This is a topic for another blog entry, so I won’t go into full detail here.
+I prefer domain element types over primitive types, such as int, String, etc. This is a topic for another blog entry (TBD), so I won’t go into full detail here.
 But here’s a quick summary.
 I prefer to keep primitive types out of interface contracts unless the contract element is truly a primitive type within the domain.
 I’ve seen too many methods that use primitive types when they should have considered the domain concept.
 There’s even a code smell using too many primitive types: Primitive Obsession:

 Data Access Interface